alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 - Restricted Registration (HTTPS mutual authentication) (value 2)

-- A device compliant with this specification shall support the Unrestricted and Restricted Registration modes.
+- A device compliant with this specification MUST support the Unrestricted and Restricted Registration modes.

 ## Node Access Policy (NAP)